feddelegrand7/mini007/README.md

 #> [1] "Write a 1 sentence advertisment about an Algerian dates (the fruid)"
 #>
 #> $response
-#> Savor the rich, natural sweetness of premium Algerian dates—nature’s perfect,
+#> Savor the rich, sweet tradition of Algeria with every bite of our premium,
-#> healthy treat from the heart of the Sahara!
+#> sun-kissed dates—nature’s perfect energy boost!
 #>
 #> $validation_criteria
 #> [1] "Response must be under 100 words, professional tone, and highlight Algerian dates"